Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 5. Monefy — Best Ultra-Simple Tracker

-What it is: A minimalist expense tracker.
+What it is: A minimalist expense tracker with over 10 million downloads.
 You tap a category, enter the amount, done.
-No bank sync, no complexity.
+No bank sync, no complexity, no learning curve.

 Strengths